 - In situations where there is reduced visibility add more illumination.
 Wearing a safety headlamp is a good idea.

-All of these OSHA suggestions are good common sense and careful attention to all the details are in your best interest when working in a maritime environment or on any maritime gangway.
+All of these OSHA suggestions are good common sense and careful attention to all the details is in your best interest when working in a maritime environment or on any maritime gangway.

 Saferack cares about your employees and your company.
 A Saferack Maritime Gangway gives your employees the safety they need when crossing from a dock to a barge or a ship.
 Call Saferack today and allow us to show you the safety steps your company should take if it engages in maritime loading and unloading.
 Call Saferack Today.